 At a Sacred Harp singing, the songs are usually limited to those found in one of two editions of The Sacred Harp.
 The B.F.
 White Sacred Harp (Cooper Revision) predominates in Florida, Texas, and south Alabama.
 The Sacred Harp (1991 Edition) is generally used elsewhere in the South, and by most Sacred Harp singers outside the South.
 The Sacred Harp was only one of many similar tunebooks published by southern compilers.
 There are similar traditions, though less widespread, involving the following books, with their initial dates of publication:

 Usually, at a traditional singing, only a single book is used, even if many of the singers may use another book at another singing.
 At non-traditional singings, other books may be used to supplement the songs in The Sacred Harp.
-These include Shenandoah Harmony, Northern Harmony and Missouri Harmony.
+These include Shenandoah Harmony, Northern Harmony, Missouri Harmony and Georgian Harmony,

 Some of the tunes in The Sacred Harp were composed in England during the period 1690-1810, not for cathedrals or royal chapels, but for churches and chapels in towns and countryside, and for urban charity hospitals.
 Many tunes were written by New Englanders between 1770 and 1810, among them Boston tanner William Billings, New Haven merchant Daniel Read, and Vermont schoolmaster and innkeeper Justin Morgan.
 Many more tunes were composed or adapted by southerners, including several women, during the years 1810-1870.
 These include Ananias Davisson of Virginia, William Walker of South Carolina, and Sacred Harp compilers B.F.
 White and E.J.
 King of Georgia.
 Twentieth-century composers represented in the Sacred Harp include members of the McGraw family of Georgia, the Denson family of Alabama, and, since 1991, several composers living outside the southern United States.
 The Makers of the Sacred Harp, by David Warren Steel with Richard H. Hulan (University of Illinois Press, 2010), is a guide to the composers and sources of the songs in The Sacred Harp.